 - View Entries—This takes you to the Time & Expenses tab of the project with the appropriate task selected.

-This section makes it easy—for those with Project Financials or higher—to set up a task-level resource plan where you can schedule hours for resources on a week-by-week basis; this helps you estimate your resource needs and gives you a better feel for an individual's contributions to a task.
+This section makes it easy—for those with Edit Financials or higher project permissions—to set up a task-level resource plan where you can schedule hours for resources on a week-by-week basis; this helps you estimate your resource needs and gives you a better feel for an individual's contributions to a task.

 The financial information available in the Scheduling section provides an estimated budget based on your resource plan by calculating how many hours your team will spend on each task.
 For more information, please see our Planned Budget help article.

 In this section, you can:

 - View a summary of the estimated budget, time, and performance of a task.